chmlee/ream-doc/content/overview/why-ream.md

 - x4 (str): TRUE
 {% end %}

 (*: Example not working.
-See [Note](/contribution/note) for more information.)
+See [Note](/contribution/note) for more information, or try it in the [web-editor](https://chmlee.github.io/ream-editor))

-Type errors are catched during compile time.
+Type errors are caught during compile time.
-The follwoing would not compile at all:
+The follwoing would raise error `TypeError(InvalidNumber)`:

 ```ream
 # Data